solt9029/chrome-ec-yobikomi/README.md

 https://twitter.com/solt9029/status/1605199422274801671

 ## About
-- play music on specific websites
+- chrome extension to play the music on specific websites
 - intended to play 呼び込み君 music on E-commerce webpages to simulate supermarkets

 ## Setup